phossa2/di/README.md

 - With configuration from files or array

-  Container uses a `Phossa2\Config\Interfaces\ConfigInterface` instance as its definition resolver for both parameters and services.
+  Container uses a `Phossa2\Config\Interfaces\ConfigInterface` instance as its definition resolver for parameter and service definitions.
 The config instance may either read configs from files or get configs from an array as follows,

   ```php
   use Phossa2\Di\Container;